microsoft/ztlabguide/src/docs/9 - Secure your tenant.md

 ![Graphical user interface, text, application, email Description automatically generated](img/securetenant.006.png)

-1. On the next screen fill in the required details for the user in your tenant that is licensed for Exchange (these would have been created for you via the User sample pack, but if not create and license a new user or just use your existing Global Admin account) and ensure to leave the radio button on **“Use Autodiscover…”** and set the **Authentication type** drop down to **Basic authentication**.
+2. On the next screen fill in the required details for the user in your tenant that is licensed for Exchange (these would have been created for you via the User sample pack, but if not create and license a new user or just use your existing Global Admin account) and ensure to leave the radio button on **“Use Autodiscover…”** and set the **Authentication type** drop down to **Basic authentication**.

 ![Graphical user interface, text, application, email Description automatically generated](img/securetenant.007.png)

-Complete the required **CAPTCHA** and tick the **“I understand..”** box to then perform the test.
+3. Complete the required **CAPTCHA** and tick the **“I understand..”** box to then perform the test.

 1. The connectivity test will fail on the AutoDiscover test (as expected due to blocking legacy auth) and if we delve into the results of this test, you’ll see this mentioned in the 401 response.

 ![Graphical user interface, text, application Description automatically generated](img/securetenant.008.png)

-If you also check the sign-in logs for the corresponding failed sign-in attempt, you’ll see that policy **CA003: Block legacy authentication** was responsible for the block.
+If you also check the sign-in logs for the corresponding failed sign-in attempt you’ll see that policy **CA003: Block legacy authentication** was responsible for the block.

 ![Graphical user interface, text, application, email Description automatically generated](img/securetenant.009.png)